dburriss/dburriss.github.io/_drafts/2018-05-02-employees-are-like-cars-not-petrol.md

 ## Conclusion

-TODO

 People apparently quit managers not companies.
-Whether it is the person or the company the bottom line is management is custodian of the environment and culture.
-Although everyone is responsible to a certain extent, it is managements job to ensure it is heading in the right direction.
+While I think this is true I don't think it is always personal.
+The bottom line is management is custodian of the environment and culture.
+Although everyone is responsible to a certain extent, it is management's job to ensure it is heading in the right direction and to step in and take action if it is not.

-- people complaining about small things is symptomatic of bigger problems.
-- having issues that hang around and are not acknowledged publicly fester and drain trust
+DON'T let frustration linger with no solution
+DO empower people to solve their own problems

+DON'T think of employees as resources that just churn out value with no input DO set aside time and encourage learning and personal growth

+DON'T tell people how to do their job
+DO give a vision for what the business wants to achieve strategically

+Perks, events, money.
+These are not what keep people happy.
+If people are complaining about these things then chances are the culture is so bad that that is the only thing your employees have to hold on to.
+They are symptoms and make sure you are ignoring them only if you are addressing their more pressing cultural and environmental issues.

+Do you have your own DOs or DON'Ts for building or tearing down company culture.
+I would love to hear them.